PeimbertOmnitracs/testrepo/README.md

 Change for the DP-28 story
-Another change for the previous story move DP-28 to ready for staging
+Another change for the previous story move DP-28 to ready for staging but with a Pull request, never commit straight to master